Quantum transient heat transport in the hyper-parametric oscillator: Equation of motion in semi-classical approximation

 To reveal the difference between nonlinear interactions, let us now look at the semi-classical equations of motion.
 Equations when we turn off the linear coupling $(J = 0)$ read

 from which it follows that

-meaning that total power is conserved and the power at each site can change only via the SFWM interaction.
-This is obvious once we remove one of the interactions, pure XPM $(Y = 0)$ yields the R.H.S of the Eq.~\eqref{eq:equations of expectation values} to be real indicating only phase oscillation.
-Pure SFWM $(Z = 0)$ can vary the amplitude as the R.H.S of the Eq.~\eqref{eq:equations of expectation values} becomes complex.
+meaning that total power is conserved and the power at each site can change only via the TPH interaction.
+This is obvious once we remove one of the interactions; pure XPM $(Y = 0)$ forces the right hand side of Eq.~\eqref{eq:equations of expectation values} to be purely real, implying only oscillations of the phase.
+On the other hand, pure TPH $(Z = 0)$ can lead to time-dependent amplitudes since the right hand side of Eq.~\eqref{eq:equations of expectation values} becomes complex.